-The IRS has increased the amount of income taxpayers can deduct from their 2019 if they’ve purchased long-term care insurance.
+The IRS has increased the amount of income taxpayers can deduct in 2019 if they’ve purchased long-term care insurance.

-“Qualified” long-term care insurance premiums are tax deductible as long as they – along with other unreimbursed medical costs – exceed a certain amount of your adjusted gross income.
+“Qualified” long-term care insurance premiums are tax deducible as long as they – along with other unreimbursed medical costs – do not exceed a certain amount of your adjusted gross income.

-In the last two years, that amount was 7.5 percent of AGI, but the number is expected to jump to 10 percent in 2019.
+In the last two years, that amount was 7.5 percent of AGI, but the number has jumped to 10 percent in 2019.

 Continue Reading IRS Issues New Long-Term Care Deductibility Rules for 2019

 When planning your estate, one of the most powerful tools at your disposal is a power of attorney.